awsugblr/awsugblr/src/pages/blog/2018-11-18-meetup-report-november-2018-meetup-on-cost-optimization.md

 ---
 The November 2018 meetup was held at the newly opened Amazon Internet Services Private Ltd office.

-The session started with a Welcome note by [Sathyajith](https://www.linkedin.com/in/sathyabhat/), one of the co-organizers of AWS User Group Bengaluru.
+The session started with a Welcome note by [Sathyajith](https://www.linkedin.com/in/sathyabhat/), co-organizer, AWS User Group Bengaluru.
 It was followed by a deep dive session on Cloud Financial Management Fundamentals by [Spencer Marley](https://www.linkedin.com/in/spencermarley/), Commercial Architect, Amazon Web Services.
-The second sesion was by [Chakravarthy(Chakra) Nagarajan](https://www.linkedin.com/in/chakravarthy-nagarajan-7653311a/), Solutions Architect, EC2 Spot, Amazon Internet Services Private Ltd help us  to understand spot instances with interesting demo.
-Post this, we had [Saket Agarwal](https://www.linkedin.com/in/saket-agarwal-51254265/), Head of Business Development for Spotinst to give a brief demo about what SpotInst is and how SpotInst is helping customer with their managed services using spot instances.
+The second session was by [Chakravarthy(Chakra) Nagarajan](https://www.linkedin.com/in/chakravarthy-nagarajan-7653311a/), Solutions Architect, EC2 Spot, Amazon Internet Services Private Ltd help us  to understand spot instances with interesting demo.
+Post this, we had [Saket Agarwal](https://www.linkedin.com/in/saket-agarwal-51254265/), Head of Business Development for Spotinst to give a brief demo about what **SpotInst** is and how SpotInst is helping customer with their managed services using spot instances.

 ![Spencer with the attendeers](/img/spencer-crowd.jpg)